-These factors help us work out the best way to engage with our communities on the issue.
+These factors are part of working out the best way to engage with our communities on the issue.
 Do we need to just tell you it's happening?
 Do we need to ask you for feedback on a draft proposal?
 Or do we need to involve you every step of the way?

-This Significance and Engagement Policy (SEP) guides identifying the significance of certain matters and determining how and when our communities can expect us to engage, before making a final decision on both significant and not so significant matters.
+This Significance and Engagement Policy (SEP) guides Council's assessment of the significance of matters and sets out how and when our communities can expect us to engage, before making a final decision on both significant and not so significant matters.